Depression and diet: the best foods to eat (and the ones to avoid)

 Why antioxidants matter when it comes to depression and diet

 You've probably heard about antioxidants, right?
 We're here to tell you they're more than just a health food buzz word.
-Antioxidants are the “good for you” nutrients found in dark and colorful plant foods.
+In fact, antioxidants are the “good for you” nutrients found in dark and colorful plant foods.
 Their job is to stop oxidative stress from occurring by stabilizing free radicals (which are unstable atoms responsible for aging, tissue damage, and certain diseases).

-Eating your antioxidant-rich foods are important, but knowing which foods trigger inflammation is key when it comes to depression and diet.
+Eating your antioxidant-rich foods are important, but knowing which foods trigger inflammation is key when it comes to depression and a plant-based diet.

 Fatty foods high in trans fat and omega-6s (found in meats and refined oils), refined sugars, refined grains, and dairy products all cause inflammation.
 All these foods have few antioxidants to counteract their oxidative effects, so when we eat them we are left feeling sluggish and we are more susceptible to disease, including depression.